 Conclusion

-Recently, I read a quotation that describes teaching as an “outrageously complex activity” (Schulman, 1989, p.11).
+Recently, I read a quotation that describes teaching as an “outrageously complex activity” (Schulman, 1989, p.11)-yes.
 This statement could not be more true than when incorporating the integration of subject areas into a learning space.
 When “blurring the boundaries between subjects … it is essential to sharpen the focus” (Sharkawy et al., 2009).
-Sharkawy et al. (2009) describe this focus as clarity of subject content and an understanding of how this content can be applied in meaningful tasks to promote a holistic and rich learning space.
+Sharkawy et al. (2009) describe this focus as clarity of subject content and an understanding of how this content can be applied in meaningful tasks to promote a holistic and rich learning space-a nice way to think about the STEM subjects.
 This need of focus is also evident in Clement & Sarama’s (2016) promotion of a structured learning approach and the use of researched learning trajectories.
-The challenge for the educator is in keeping the authenticity of each content area in the midst of the merging of ideas and learning.Within each of the articles there is indication that professional development for all grade level teachers, including preservice teachers, is an ongoing challenge both to equip teachers with content knowledge and to diminish aversive attitudes towards the use of technology (Niess, 2005; Clement & Sarama, 2016; Sharkawy et al., 2009).
+The challenge for the educator is in keeping the authenticity of each content area in the midst of the merging of ideas and learning.
+Here would be a good location to elaborate in a sentence or two on the summary of your findings in terms of teachers and teaching.
+Within each of the articles there is indication that professional development for all grade level teachers, including preservice teachers, is an ongoing challenge both to equip teachers with content knowledge and to diminish aversive attitudes towards the use of technology (Niess, 2005; Clement & Sarama, 2016; Sharkawy et al., 2009).

-To further inquire about technology integration in mathematics and sciences, it would be interesting to follow the work of Dr. Azza Sharkawy as integrated technologies for mathematics and science classrooms are being designed.
+To further inquire about technology integration in mathematics and sciences, it would be interesting to follow the work of Dr. Azza Sharkawy as integrated technologies for mathematics and science classrooms are being designed-possibly we shal see her work reflected in your final assignment?.
 One example of such a design is The Knowledge Building International Project on Climate Change (http://educ.queensu.ca/research/spotlights/kbip).

+Jessica,

+You have begun a solid exploration into the integration of the STEM subjects and teacher issues.
+Your use of the literature presents a good start to some import questions for us that are still being discussed in contemporary literature today.
+To enrich the paper further, select empirical research studies only as per the criteria, provide additional details on how the data was gathered among the subjects, and utilize the evidence whenever referencing or producing a claim.
+The claim may be different from the interpretations by the authors.
+To further enhance the paper, locate in the paper where recommendations speak to your main premise and check APA formatting.
+I look forward to seeing you build on the important topic of technology integration with your own lesson activities as informed by this well-articulated review of three papers.
+You are on your way!
+25/30

 References